mojaloop/contrib-pos-demo/ISO-Open API/Open API Adapter/README.md

 The	Open API Adapter is started with a TCP Server connection.
 The data received through the socket is passed to ‘handleISO’ function where the adapter handles the 0100 and 0200 messages.

 The received ISO message is unpacked using the iso_8583 package.
-The unpacked fields are mapped to an Open API request. (ie, if it is 0100 message will mapped to OpenAPI Quote request).
+The unpacked fields are mapped to an Open API request. (ie, if it is 0100 message, it will be mapped to OpenAPI Quote request).

 ## Mapping Function